eCook Meal

 BASMATI RICE SALAD

-When the rice is cooked, place in a salad bowl with the Edamame Beans and three-quarters of the chopped coriander.
+When the rice is cooked, place in a salad bowl with the edamame beans and three-quarters of the chopped coriander.
 Toss together with some Lime zest to taste and the juice of 4 lime wedges.
 Add some seasoning and the remaining sweet & sour dressing to taste, and toss until coated.

 TIME TO DEVOUR